4dcu-be/4dcu.be/_pages/gwent_stats.md

 [this post]({% post_url 2021/2021-01-24-GwentProPlayersAnalysis %}).
 Note that longer seasons typically have more players reaching Pro ladder than shorter seasons.

+## How many players are there on regular ladder ?

+We don't know, but **at least 100 000**.

+Recently I've played very little, dropping quite a bit in rank.
+After playing one game my position on regular ladder was 100 001st.
+A few more games and this was still the case, only when hitting 300+ MMR my position started to improve.
+Though this suggests the client shows position 100 001 for all players outside the top 100k.
+So we really don't know how many players there are in total, but we can say at least 100 000 people play a few games a month.

 ## How popular is Gwent ?

 <vegachart schema-url="{{ site.baseurl }}/assets/pages/gwent/popularity_chart.json" style="width: 100%"></vegachart>